remembrance1/javierngkh/content/talk/Tableau Basics.md

 caption = ""

 +++
+**Topics**

 **Introduction to Tableau**:
 +    Understanding the Tableau interface
 +    Connecting to data sources
 +    Overview of Tableau workspace

 **Basic Data Visualization**:
 +    Creating basic charts and graphs (bar charts, line charts, pie charts, etc.)
 +    Customizing visuals and layouts
 +    Using color and design to enhance data storytelling

 **Data Manipulation**:
 +    Sorting and filtering data
 +    Applying basic calculations and aggregations
 +    Using groups and sets

 **Building Dashboards:**
 +    Designing interactive dashboards
 +    Adding filters and actions to dashboards
 +    Best practices for dashboard design

 **Sharing and Publishing**:
 +    Sharing visualizations and dashboards with others
 +    Publishing to Tableau Server and Tableau Online

 +   **Duration**: 2 hours
 +   **Requirements**: No prior experience with Tableau is required